ryanongwx/tp/docs/UserGuide.md

 <box type="warning" seamless>

+**Caution**:
-**Caution**: Refrain from deleting/relocating the local file.
+- Refrain from deleting/relocating the local file.
 If necessary, re-attach the new file after relocation/deletion.
+- Ensure that you have selected a default launcher for the selected file type.
 </box>

 Screenshots: